social-media-ethics-automation/book/docs/_sources/ch15_moderators/01_moderator_types.md

 ## Dedicated Moderation Teams
 After a company starts working on moderation, they might decide to invest in teams specifically dedicated to content moderation.

+% TODO: Talk about this in terms of human computers

 ## Individuals moderating their own spaces
 You can also having people moderate their own spaces.
 For example:
 - when you text on the phone, you are in charge of blocking numbers if you want to (though the phone company might warn you of potential spam or scams)